-Please note that completion of the e-course or the taught course, Understanding Structural Behaviour (USB), is a pre-requisite.
+Please note that completion of the e-course or the taught course, Understanding Structural Behaviour (USB), is highly recommended

 This course provides an overview of the design process by reviewing existing structures, with an extension of the USB course to three-dimensional structures, an analysis of structural failures and the application of an approximate analysis to two iconic structures.